 Applying for a micro-grant and working with a grant consultant is the right track to be on at this point in your pursuit of an SBIR grant:

 Contact a CTC consultant to determine if your project is eligible for an CTC micro-grant.
+We will help you connect with a federal program officer to vet an idea before you submit.

 Create a new user account in our grant management software and submit an application for an SBIR/STTR Assistance micro-grant.